CONTENTS

 patients-first plan, Mr. Speaker.
 The members opposite have talked about some

-sort of health care plan that they’re coming up with, but the bits and pieces
+sort of health care plan that theyre coming up with, but the bits and pieces

-we’ve seen are really discouraging for the patients of this province, Mr.
+weve seen are really discouraging for the patients of this province, Mr.

 Speaker.

-Mr. Speaker, as I said, we do
+Speaker, as I said, we do nearly 2,000 pediatric

-single year, Mr. Speaker.
-That is going to continue, Mr. Speaker.
-The small
+surgeries in Regina every single year, Mr. Speaker.
+That is going to continue,

-subset of cases, Mr. Speaker — roughly one a month — these will be moved to
+Mr. Speaker.
+The small subset of cases, Mr. Speaker roughly one a month

-Saskatoon where we have the expertise and the continued professional development
+these will be moved to Saskatoon where we have the expertise and the continued

-trained professionals, Mr. Speaker.
+province with highly trained professionals, Mr. Speaker.

-I’ll just say as well, our pediatric transfer team in
+you know, Mr. Speaker, Ill just say as well, our pediatric

-this province, if pediatric patients do need to be
+transfer team in this province, if pediatric patients

-transferred between hospitals, I think we can be incredibly proud of our pediatric transfer team and the incredible care that they
+do need to be transferred between hospitals, I think we can be incredibly proud

-provide for the most vulnerable patients in our province.
+care that they provide for the most vulnerable patients in our province.

-I recognize the member from Regina
+member from Regina Elphinstone-Centre.

-Meara
+Meara Conway:

 These are neonates, Mr. Speaker.
-And you know what’s discouraging to the
+And you know whats discouraging to the

 patients of Saskatchewan?
-It’s that their best and strongest reason for
+Its that their best and strongest reason for

 cancelling this service is a low volume of procedures.
 You know, most babies

-don’t have to go to the NICU [neonatal intensive care unit], Mr. Speaker, but
+dont have to go to the NICU [neonatal intensive care unit], Mr. Speaker, but

-it’s life and death when they do.
+its life and death when they do.
 And even fewer newborn babies have to get

-emergency surgery, but it’s life and death when they do.
+emergency surgery, but its life and death when they do.

-that will be cold comfort to the families that rely on this service.
-So what
+bureaucratic language that will be cold comfort to the families that rely on

-will the minister do to get it back?
+this service.
+So what will the minister do to get it back?

-I recognize the Minister of Health.
+Minister of Health.

-Jeremy Cockrill: —
+Hon.
+Jeremy Cockrill:

 Yes, Mr. Speaker, as I have answered previously in the last couple of answers,

-it is a low-volume caseload — roughly one per month, Mr. Speaker.
+it is a low-volume caseload roughly one per month, Mr. Speaker.
 Pediatric anesthesiology is a

 very difficult-to-recruit subspeciality, Mr. Speaker.
 And maintaining safe care